Nikolay Alexeyev: Domodedovo Airport arrest

-On 15 September 2010, Alexeyev was arrested at Domodedovo Airport in Moscow as he was boarding a Swiss Air Lines flight to Geneva.
+On 15 September 2010, Alexeyev was arrested at Domodedovo Airport in Moscow as he was boarding a Swiss International Air Lines flight to Geneva.
 The ostensible reason for the arrest was not clear.
 Over the subsequent days, the Interfax Belarus news agency reported receiving text messages from him declaring he was seeking political asylum in Belarus and was abandoning his lawsuits regarding the suppression of Moscow Pride.
 However, LGBT rights activists raised doubts, saying the messages were out of character and wondering, if he had his cell phone, why he had not telephoned his partner or LGBT activists in Minsk.
 Finally, Alexeyev resurfaced in Moscow, contacting Moscow LGBT activists as well as German MP Volker Beck by phone, telling them he was never in Minsk and had not abandoned the lawsuits.

 The arrest sparked complaints internationally, including by British MEP Sarah Ludford; a protest was held in front of the Russian Embassy in Berlin, and activists in the US were urged to telephone the Russian Embassy.